decred/dcrdex/client/asset/eth/cmd/getgas/README.md

     }
 }
 ```
 - Select the blockchain with `--chain`.
-The default is `--chain eth`, but `--chain polygon` can be selected as well.
+The default is `--chain eth`, but `--chain polygon` or `--chain base` can be selected as well.

 - Use the `--readcreds` utility to check the validity of the credentials file and to print the address. e.g. `./getgas --readcreds --mainnet`.

 - Decide the maximum number of swaps you want in the largest initiation transaction, `--n`.
 Minimum is 2. `getgas` will check initiations with from 1 up to `n` swaps.
 There is a balance between cost and precision.
 Using more than 2 generates an average over `n - 1` intiations to calculate the cost of additional swaps (`Gases.SwapAdd`) and redeems (`Gases.RedeemAdd`).